 What was the first course you took with Flatiron School like?

-I took Intro to Software Engineering [in the summer of 2014], and I hardly knew anything about coding — it was my first experience with it!
+I took Intro to Software Engineering , and I hardly knew anything about coding — it was my first experience with it!
 Learning so much in such a short period of time, though, was amazing to me.
 At first I thought I was way in over my head, but I walked out being able to more a lot more than I had expected.
 I knew I could really do something with the amount of coding that I had learned.

 Had you tried to learn any other programming languages before attending Flatiron School?